 4. Hike to Little Adam’s Peak in Ella

 Follow a local guide to Little Adam’s Peak, where a 45-minute hike brings you to gorgeous panoramic views from the summit.
 The walk is gentle enough for all ages, with plenty of picturesque scenes along the way, so don’t forget to bring a camera.

 5. Pamper Yourself with an Ayurvedic Spa Treatment

 Experience firsthand the ancient healing principles of Ayurveda with a traditional massage and spa treatment which attends to both the body and the mind, leaving you in perfect bliss and relaxation.
-Ask our expert travellers to show you which Sri Lankan resorts offer the best spa experiences.
+Ask our Travel Experts to show you which Sri Lankan resorts offer the best spa experiences.